 Speaking of Yara, that horse ride she shared with Theon was filmed 12 miles from here – as the raven flies – at Murlough Bay.
 Shielded by steep rock walls, the path to the sea is scarred with gnarled trees and even has views across to Scotland.
-It’s in these Atlantic waters that Ser Davos was rescued following the Battle of the Blackwater and Tyrion and Jorah come ashore on Slavers' Bay, only to be accosted by slavers.
+It’s in these Atlantic waters that Ser Davos was rescued following the Battle of the Blackwater. and Tyrion and Jorah come ashore on Slavers' Bay, only to be accosted by slavers.
 Today, its sea vistas and wild headlands are some of the most spectacular views on the north coast.

 As you creep into Antrim’s Cushendun Caves, which formed over a period of 400 million years, bear in mind that this is the same spot where Melisandre birthed the shadow assassin.
 She also burned the old gods on Dragonstone, otherwise known as Downhill Strand in County Londonderry, a scenic beach dominated by the elegant 18th century ruins of Mussenden Temple.